toml-lang/toml/toml.md

 ]
 ```

 Arrays can span multiple lines.
-A terminating comma (also called trailing comma)
+A terminating comma (also called a trailing
-is permitted after the last value of the array.
-Any number of newlines and
+comma) is permitted after the last value of the array.
+Any number of newlines
-comments may precede values, commas, and the closing bracket.
+and comments may precede values, commas, and the closing bracket.
+Indentation is
+treated as whitespace.

 ```toml
 integers2 = [